A Male Trail Runner With A Running Vest On Stopped And Looking At His Smartphone

 Heart rate variability (HRV) is a relatively new method for assessing the effects of stress on your body.
 It involves measuring the time between heartbeats, which varies as you breathe in and out.
 Research increasingly links a high HRV (as in, more variation in the intervals between heartbeats) to good health and a high level of fitness, while decreased HRV (more regular, mechanical intervals) is linked to stress, fatigue, and even burnout.

-Many athletes think of HRV a tool to avoid overtraining during the build-up to key events.
+Many athletes think of HRV as a tool to avoid overtraining during the build-up to key events.
 However, HRV is equally capable of detecting other forms of stress on the body.
 This can be very useful in the off-season, allowing you to fine-tune your lifestyle so that you can recover more quickly when your training ramps up in the spring.

 A period of light training will reset your HRV baseline to a known starting point for next season.
-As the example below shows that, after three weeks, this recreational athlete’s HRV Average has settled at 77.3 and their resting heart rate at 72.6 bpm.
+As the example below shows, after three weeks, this recreational athlete’s HRV Average has settled at 77.3 and their resting heart rate at 72.6 bpm.
 These measures were taken in the standing position, hence the relatively high resting HR (it would be 10-15 beats lower lying down, however, HRV is best measured in an upright position).
 It’s recommended that endurance athletes take their HRV readings in an upright position, either sitting or standing comfortably, just after waking.

 Test the impact of lifestyle changes independent of training